 If the patient had GERD which was well-treated on medication, and had no symptoms at present, my colleagues said they would use an LMA for airway management, rather than intubate the patient’s trachea.
-If the patient had active symptoms of GE reflux that were not under control, then they would use an endotracheal tube following cricoid pressure.
+If the patient had active symptoms of GE reflux that were not under control or had gastric paresis, then they would use an endotracheal tube following cricoid pressure.

 The ProSeal LMA has a larger cuff, and a drain tube inside the cuff, which allows the insertion of a gastric tube to drain the stomach.
 There is a case report in which an anesthetized patient with a ProSeal regurgitated 25 ml of brown fluid into the drain tube.
 The conclusion was that the ProSeal protected the airway by allowing the regurgitated fluid to pass up the drainage tube without leaking into the glottis.
 (Evans NR, Can J Anaesth.
 2002 Apr;49(4);413-6).
 The ProSeal may have a role in the GERD patient population, but to date there is little data to compare it to a classic LMA in this setting.